Azure/azure-workload-identity/docs/book/src/installation/managed-clusters.md

 ## Google Kubernetes Engine (GKE)

 GKE cluster has an OIDC issuer URL associated with it by default.
+Follow the [steps](#steps-to-get-the-oidc-issuer-url-from-a-generic-managed-cluster) to get the OIDC issuer URL.

-## Steps to get the OIDC issuer URL for your cluster
+## Steps to get the OIDC issuer URL from a generic managed cluster

-In this section, we will cover how to get the OIDC issuer URL for a managed cluster using a jump pod.
+In this section, we will cover how to get the OIDC issuer URL from a generic managed cluster using a jump pod.

 ### 1. Create a service account for the jump pod